Grid diagrams and Manolescu's unoriented skein exact triangle for knot Floer homology: Grid diagrams

-If $G$ is a grid diagram for an oriented link $L$, then $\HKh (G)$ is a link invariant and can also be denoted by $\HFGh (L)$, often referred to as the \emph{combinatorial knot Floer homology}, or \emph{grid homology}. $\HKt (G)$ can also be denoted by $\HFGt (L, n)$.

-We end this section with a remark.
-While the proof that $\bound$ is a differential is completely elementary, its method is very useful to what we shall prove in this paper.
-In general, in order to prove that a map defined by counting certain domains is a chain map, or to prove that it is a chain homotopy, we juxtapose two domains and enumerate all possible outcomes.
+\begin{rmk} While the proof that $\bound$ is a differential is completely elementary, its method is very useful to what we shall prove in this paper.
+In general, in order to prove that a map defined by counting certain domains is a chain map, or to prove that it is a chain homotopy, we juxtapose two domains and enumerate all possible outcomes. \end{rmk}